-As part of the collective bargaining agreement (CBA), Section 20.37 (Assigned Time for Exceptional Levels of Service to Students), the CSU will provide assigned time to faculty emplyoees who are engaged in exceoptional levels of service that support the CSU's priorities, but who are not otherwise receiving an adjusmtne in worklaod to reflect their effort (e.g., assigned time, professional development funds, extra pay).
+As part of the collective bargaining agreement (CBA), Section 20.37 (Assigned Time for Exceptional Levels of Service to Students), the CSU will provide assigned time to faculty employees who are engaged in exceptional levels of service that support the CSU's priorities, but who are not otherwise receiving an adjustment in workload to reflect their effort (e.g., assigned time, professional development funds, extra pay).

 How does a faculty member apply?

 Eligible faculty may apply using the form available on the Faculty Affairs website (http://www.fresnostate.edu/academics/facultyaffairs/service/index.html).
 Each application must be accompanied by a narrative proposal.
 The proposal is a maximum of one single-spaced page.
-The completed form and proposal must be submitted to the appropriate dean’s office by 10 a.m. on December 8, 2015.
+The completed form and proposal must be submitted by the date indicated above.